Safalks11/Safal/README.md

     Working on live projects such as order-taking and invoice-generation mobile apps, implementing offline features, data synchronization through APIs, and more.

 - 💡 **Future Goal**:
-  - To start my own software startup in Kerala and contribute to the tech ecosystem in India!
+  - To become a proficient Full-Stack Developer, mastering backend technologies to complement my Flutter expertise.

 ---